 Machine Learning Unsupervised Learning

-What is it, an overview : test text
+What is it ? an overview :

 Unsupervised learning is often associated to the term clustering.
 Indeed, it is one of the most widely used applications in companies, particularly regarding customer segmentation.
 This process is key to building a sales strategy adapted to the customer in order to anticipate his behaviour.
 Thus, by analysing easily accessible indicators such as the date of the last purchase, the average time between each purchase, the consumption of a product on sale or not, it is possible to create "customer groups" that will then be targeted by different commercial measures in order to effectively reach them all.